Workplace Learning for Secondary Students in Government Schools

 - Parents/carers are responsible for providing a reliable emergency contact for their young person where the student undertakes workplace learning outside normal business hours.

-- Senior Pathways is responsible for publishing and ensuring the currency of the policy on the department’s policy library website.
+- Pathways and Transitions is responsible for publishing and ensuring the currency of the policy on the department’s policy library website.